MCreator/DemoPlugin/README.md

 * Custom output procedure block
 * Custom procedure category
 * Custom global trigger
+* Custom templates
 * Generator for given features for 1.14.4

 Other plugin features not demonstrated:
 * Custom JSON advancement triggers and categories
 * AI task blocks and categories
 * Full generator plugin
+- Data lists
+* APIs - eg. Minecraft Link

 For features not demonstrated in this plugin, you can check the built-in plugins in &lt;install dir&gt;/plugins folder of your MCreator installation for the reference.

 https://mcreator.net/wiki/section/mcreator-plugins

 # Exporting

 To export the plugin, simply archive the root folder of the plugin into a ZIP file, so the plugin has the following structure:

 * &lt;plugin file name&gt;.zip